ALEXMAXVELAZ/MCBKUP/README.md

 # MCBKUP
-Here is the definitive solution to back up your Minecraft worlds and also made in Python, what more do you want?
-You can back up both vanilla Minecraft and other launchers
+This is the way to back up Minecraft Java worlds more easily You can back up both vanilla Minecraft and other launchers